Jonathan Little

-Jonathan Little (born December 22, 1984 in Pensacola, Florida) is an American professional poker player who won both the World Poker Tour's Season VI Mirage Poker Showdown and Season VII Foxwoods World Poker Finals and won the WPT Season VI Player of the Year award.
+Jonathan Little (born December 22, 1984) is an American professional poker player who won both the World Poker Tour's Season VI Mirage Poker Showdown and Season VII Foxwoods World Poker Finals and won the WPT Season VI Player of the Year award.

 Biography

-Little was a student at the University of West Florida studying psychology when he began playing poker with friends.
+Little was born on December 22, 1984 in Pensacola, Florida.
+He was a student at the University of West Florida studying psychology when he began playing poker with friends.
 As his interest in poker grew, it led him to study many books on poker.
 After earning an initial bankroll of $350,000 online over a six-month period, he decided to drop out of college and play poker professionally.

 Poker

 Little is a successful professional poker player who has played online under the screen names "FieryJustice", "Jcardshark", and "JonLittle".

 Little posts a weekly educational poker blog and hosts a weekly podcast at his personal site, JonathanLittlePoker.com.